-If you thought your life would be tantrum-free until the ‘terrible twos’ then you might have been surprised the first time your baby cried in protest when you took away a favourite toy (or the TV remote).
+If you thought your life would be tantrum-free until the ‘terrible twos’ then you might have been surprised the first time your baby cried in protest when you took away a favourite toy (or your phone).

-Your baby is growing more independent and is starting to assert himself.
-He is also more mobile and won’t like being confined in high chairs, on the change table, in car seats or prams and he will let you know … loudly.
+Already at this age, babies are becoming more independent and are starting to assert themselves.
+They are also becoming more mobile and they won’t like being confined in high chairs, on the change table, in car seats or prams.They will let you know … loudly, of course.

-Luckily crying (or screaming) isn’t the only way your baby will communicate with you these days.
-She will probably be starting to point to the things she wants, wave to you when you leave and maybe even nod for ‘yes’ and shake her head for ‘no’.
+Luckily crying (or screaming in some cases) isn’t the only way your baby will communicate with you these days.
+Your baby will probably be starting to point to the things they wants, wave to you when you leave and maybe even nod for ‘yes’ and shake their head for ‘no’.

 How are you going?

 You’ve probably figured out by now that parenthood is full of ‘rules’!
 From national guidelines through to uninvited comment from random people at the shop, you’ve probably felt quite overwhelmed by all the advice, recommendations, tips and rules.
 You’ve probably even unwittingly created a few ‘rules’ of your own – often based on your preconceived notions of parenthood.
 So do you follow the rules or are you just tired of the constant barrage?